kemalcr/kemalcr.com/guide.md

 That's it!

-### Kemal Middlewares
+### Kemal Middleware

-Kemal organization contains some useful middlewares
+The Kemal organization has a variety of useful middleware.

 - [kemal-basic-auth](https://github.com/kemalcr/kemal-basic-auth): Add HTTP Basic Authorization to your Kemal application.
 - [kemal-csrf](https://github.com/kemalcr/kemal-csrf): Add CSRF protection to your Kemal application.